tier2tickets/lovely-logger/README.md

 log.init('my_log_file.log')

-log.debug('This is a debug log entry') log.info('This is an info log entry') log.warning('This is a warning log entry') log.error('This is an error log entry') log.critical('This is a critical log entry')
+log.debug('This is a debug log entry') log.info('This is a info log entry') log.warning('This is a warning log entry') log.error('This is a error log entry') log.critical('This is a critical log entry')
 try:
     a = 1/0